 The Federal Home Loan Bank provides direct project financing through its member institutions as part of its Affordable Housing Program.
 The Savings Associations Mortgage Company, which is an organization of savings institutions, also provides financing for affordable housing developments.
 The California Community Reinvestment Corporation was formed to pool the resources of the state's banks to assist in financing affordable housing.
-Finally, the Federal National Mortgage Association (Fannie Mae) provides affordable financing for permanent development by purchasing or securitizing the lenderoriginated first mortgages on mutually agreeable terms.
+Finally, the Federal National Mortgage Association (Fannie Mae) provides financing for affordable permanent housing development by purchasing or securitizing the lenderoriginated first mortgages on mutually agreeable terms.